-Brian Angelichio was named the Browns’ tight ends coach on Jan.
+Brian Angelichio, pronounced an-jah-LEEK-o, was named Browns tight ends coach on Jan.
 27, 2014.

-Angelichio, entering his 20th year in coaching, joins the Browns from the Tampa Bay Buccaneers, where he spent the past two seasons coaching tight ends.
+Angelichio joined the Browns from the Tampa Bay Buccaneers, where he spent two seasons coaching the tight ends.
 In 2013, he coached Tim Wright, an undrafted free agent who finished second on the team in receptions (54), receiving yards (571) and receiving touchdowns (five).

 A native of Ilion, N.Y., Angelichio was a three-year starter at outside linebacker at St. Lawrence, where he earned a bachelor’s degree in physical education.
 He was also team captain and a four-year starter on the baseball team.
 He received a master’s degree from Ithaca.